icrichmond/CSEE2022Presentation/writing/Intro_Rough.md

 in nature, for example, a sense of belonging.
 All four groups of ecosystem services provide different benefits to humans and all are required to improve quality of life.

+Regulating ecosystem services are particularly critical when managing cities.
+The ecological footprint of a city often extends far beyond its borders, with many of the supplies and services required by the high population being provided from elsewhere.
+Provisioning, supporting, and cultural ecosystem services  can be outsourced beyond the bounds of the city limits.
+For example, many of the provisioning ecosystem services that urban residents need and enjoy are outsourced to surrounding agricultural areas.
+Similarly, cultural ecosystem services can be provided by nature found outside the city limits, such as National Parks.
+However, regulating services must be produced *in situ*.
+The cooling benefits provided by tree canopies cannot be imported, nor can the clean water provided by the city's watershed.
+The nature of regulating services requires them to be built into the city's landscape.
+Thus, designing and managing urban nature to provide regulating ecosystem services is a key part of having a just and equitable city.

+Managing ecosystem services to provide their benefits equitably is a complex task.
+Ecosystem service management includes four different processes, capacity, pressure, demand, and flow [@villamagna2013].
+Ecosystem service capacity is the ecosystem's ability to produce a service.
+Capacity is the easiest to quantify ecologically, and is often focused on by urban ecology studies.
+For example, planting more street trees increases the street's capacity to provide temperature regulation because of the increased amount of canopy.
+However, the provision of ecosystem services is not only dependent on the capacity of the ecosystem.
+We also must consider pressures, which include biophysical influences that change the ability of the ecosystem to provide the service.
+Pressures can change the capacity of an ecosystem to provide services.
+For example, overfishing is a pressure that can change the capacity of the ocean's provisioning services.
+Demand is the level of service that is required by society, and is notoriously difficult to quantify ecologically.
+Demand can increase due to increased population, for example, higher urban density in turn requires more clean water.
+However, demand also changes with individual values and culture.
+For example, if two neighbourhoods have the same population density but the culture of one values and requires urban green space more than the other, then the demand can differ even when the population density doesn't.
+Finally, flow is the amount of ecosystem services actually received by people.
+Flow is an integration of capacity, pressures, and demand.
+To truly deliver ecosystem services in a meaningful way in cities, we must take into account each process related to management.

+Cities are highly dynamic and heterogeneous.
+The urban landscape varies on a uniquely fine-scale, both temporally and spatially.
+The heterogeneity of cities lends another level of complexity to managing ecosystem services.
+Capacity, pressure, demand, and flow of ecosystem services changes across space, time, and scale.
+For example, the capacity of the urban forest to deliver ecosystem services is partially dependent on the species of trees planted.
+However, different players will plant different trees within a neighbourhood.
+Further, different neighbourhoods many manage their urban forests differently (e.g. boroughs in MTL).
+At a large scale, different cities experience different climatic conditions and can have entirely different urban forests.
+All of those differences change the capacity of the urban forest on different spatial scales.
+In addition, there is temporal heterogeneity.
+First, there are legacy effects of past decisions on current conditions.
+There are also changes in best practices and preferences.
+These change differently in different places.
+All of this leads to temporal heterogeneity.

+**URBAN FOREST**